Clicky

 SRS Flashcards

-You can enhance your independent studies by using the flashcard system to review whatever vocabulary you are having trouble with – there’s dozens to choose from.
-You can even do fill-in-the-blank sentences to test how many you know already .
+You can enhance your independent studies by using the flashcard system to review whatever vocabulary you are having trouble with – there are dozens to choose from.
+You can even do fill-in-the-blank sentences to test how many words you know already.

 FluentU-Review-Flashcards